-The Left Bank vineyard of L’Aura de Cambon is tiny.
-Located in the Cantenac sector, the vineyard is only .5 hectares.
-The vineyard is planted to 50% Cabernet Sauvignon and 50% Merlot.
+The Left Bank vineyard of L’Aura de Cambon is planted to 50% Cabernet Sauvignon and 50% Merlot.
+Located in the middle of the Cantenac sector, the vineyard is only .5 hectares, making it the smallest vineyard in the Margaux appellation.
 The terroir is mostly gravel with clay soil.
 The vineyard is planted to a vine density of 8,000 vines per hectare.

-Serving and Decanting L’Aura de Cambon, with Wine, Food, Pairing Tips
+Serving L’Aura de Cambon, with Wine, Food, Pairing Tips

-L’Aura de Cambon is a round, opulent, ripe, modern style of wine from the Margaux appellation that can age, but also drinks well young.
+L’Aura de Cambon is a round, opulent, ripe, modern style of wine from the Margaux appellation that can age but also drink well young.

 Château L'Aura de Cambon Wine Tasting Notes